XetaIO/Xetaravel-Counts/README.md

 - 🔹 Automatic increment/decrement on create/delete
 - 🔹 Automatic sync when foreign key changes (update)
+- 🔹 Automatic increment on restore (SoftDelete only)
 - 🔹 Automatic increment/decrement on attach/detach/sync (pivot)
 - 🔹 Zero configuration for Laravel service provider (auto-discovery)
 - 🔹 Simple traits you can reuse anywhere
-- 🔹 Fully tested with Pest + Orchestra Testbench
 - 🔹 Works on Laravel 11+

 ---